Procurement Negotiation Strategies for Win-Win Outcomes

 As we touched on before, success looks different for every organization and for every individual.

 Here’s an example: let’s say a supplier is dead set on a higher price for materials.
-At first, this can seem like a simple need, which is more money.
+At first, this can seem like a simple need: more money.
 But, if you dig deeper, you might find that they’ve had bad relationships in the past where clients left them in the lurch when they canceled orders time and time again, making this higher price an attempt to secure more profits in the short-term to mitigate the threat of lost profits in the future.

-Standardizing the Negotiation Process
+Standardizing the Procurement Negotiation Process

 Prioritizing win-win outcomes is a mindset shift.
 But what about the nuts and bolts of procurement negotiation?